-Ireland is garnering a reputation as the go-to place for making films and TV shows.
+As the Golden Globes have shown, Ireland is garnering a reputation for making films and TV shows.
 We look at 15 Irish film and TV businesses that see the bigger picture.

 The Irish film, TV and animation sector in Ireland is estimated to be worth over €692m comprising 11,960 jobs by way of direct, indirect and induced employment across the economy, according to Screen Ireland.